Manchester United 1-0 Brighton & Hove Albion

 Slice of fortune seals it for United

-Jose Mourinho offered Brighton boss Chris Hughton a hug at the final whistle - the United manager clearly relieved to have won a match despite a far from vintage display.
+Mourinho offered Hughton a hug at the final whistle - the Red Devils boss clearly relieved to have won a match despite a far from vintage display.

-It required a huge slice of luck to finally breach the Seagulls defence in a scrappy game - Young's shot deflected into the net off Dunk.
+It required a huge slice of luck to finally breach the Seagulls defence in a scrappy game as Dunk, who also scored an own goal against Manchester City in August, become the first player in Premier League history to score past his own keeper against both Manchester clubs in the same season.

 Young, who has not scored since May 2016, celebrated wildly.
 The dubious goals panel could yet rule in the former Aston Villa's player's favour.